 FileBrowser is able to annotate with a pen, pencil, or highlighter tools, and can also add text.
 It also supports the Apple Pencil for precision annotations.

 There are many benefits of each iOS app having its own private folder, but this can be a barrier when sharing content between apps or accessing remote servers.
 FileBrowser for Education supports many of the ways applications access or save content, providing the simplest workflow for the apps you use.Read more

 If your students have access to shared iPads FileBrowser provides a number of features to help them access their own content swiftly without burdening them unnecessarily for their credentials.
 In this scenario FileBrowser may also be configured to prevent local storage of passwords, and also prevent local storage of content.Read more

-Storage of photos on a mobile device can be a sensitive subject.
-If you have a class taking photos or videos, FileBrowser can automatically upload them to the school server and avoid using the iOS camera roll altogether.
+Storage of photos, video and audio on a mobile device can be a sensitive subject.
+If you have a class taking photos, videos or audio FileBrowser can automatically upload them to the school server and avoid using the iOS camera roll altogether.
 Using FileBrowser for Education, simply browse to the folder on the server and choose "Capture Photo / Video" from FileBrowser's menu.
 Once the user is happy with the photo or video it will be immediately uploaded to the network folder.

-This feature means that teachers don't need to upload photos from 30 iPads at the end of a class or day, and the content is secured securely on the school server instead of being held on the device.
+This feature means that teachers don't need to upload photos, video and audio from 30 iPads at the end of a class or day, and the content is secured on the school server instead of being held on the device.

 Configuring hundreds of iPads can be a real burden.
 FileBrowser eases this by supporting centralised configuration in a variety of environments, ranging from no deployment hardware or software right up to a comprehensive Mobile Application Management/MDM systems.